-Aerospace Science and Leadership Education IV - AFJROTC 4 Grade 12
+Aerospace Science and Leadership Education IV - AFJROTC 4

-One credit/One year Prerequisite(s): Completion of AFJROTC 3 and approval of both the aerospace science instructor and principal
+Prerequisite(s): Completion of AFJROTC 3 and approval of both the aerospace science instructor and principal

 The fourth year curriculum consists of management of cadet corps.
 The cadets run the entire Corps during the fourth year.
 This hands- on experience affords the cadets the opportunity to put the theories of previous leadership courses into practice.
 The cadets practice their communications, decision-making, personal interaction, managerial, and organizational skills.
 The cadets are also challenged with a self-paced study program entitled, "Life After High School."
 This text covers areas such as selecting a career, life in the Air Force, and major principles of job search.